-Failure to ensure all transactions and required non-financial disclosures were complete and appropriately reflected in the financial statements could have, if not detected and corrected, resulted in a material misstatement of the Agency's financial statements.
-Further, failure to establish and maintain internal fiscal and administrative controls over both transactions and reconciliations could result in legal risks to the State, reliance on inaccurate financial data, and errors and other irregularities not being timely detected and corrected.
-(Finding Code No. 2018-001)
+Failure to ensure all transactions are appropriately reflected in the financial statements could have resulted in a material misstatement of the Agency's financial statements.
+Further, failure to pay vendors in a timely manner results in additional costs by requiring the Agency to pay interest on late payments.
+(Finding Code No. 2019-001, 2018-001)